Murder By Magic: Part 3: Murder Most Genteel

 When Lord Roderick Featherstonehaugh is murdered during a party thrown by Lady Olivia Dowling.
 Olivia does not want to get the police involved and does not know why anyone would want to kill Lord Featherstonehaugh.
 It turns out though, that the lord was not as good as he seemed.
 Also, there's still the question of who did it and how they suffocated him.

 Part 4: Murder Fantastical

 Dropping Hints by Lawrence Watt-Evans:

 When an unexpected event leads to a new Duke of Croy who was not ready for it, he decides to go to the wizard Rasec who is his neighbor and tries to make sure things will stay peaceful between them.
-While there, the wizard is killed by a homoculus, that happens to be one of five.
+While there, the wizard is killed by a homunculus, that happens to be one of five.
 The problem is that all five of them look exactly alike.